Haknazarkz/winner/README.md

  15.

  # **Table description**
- Table: Course_schedule – information about subjects
+ 1. Course_schedule – information about subjects
 * ders_kod VARCHAR2(1024) NOT NULL primary key – course code (code of subject)
 * year NUMBER(38,0) NOT NULL – year when subject was conducted
 * term NUMBER(38,0) NOT NULL – 1 – Fall, 2-Spring